MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Retail/SOACommon/ExecutionPlan.md

 ### <a href=#msret_FutureDays name="msret_FutureDays">msret_FutureDays</a>

 The number of days following the start date for which instances of tasks are automatically created at once.
-This auto\x2dcreation of task instances will continue until the end date for the task
+This auto-creation of task instances will continue until the end date for the task
 First included in: SOACommon/ExecutionPlan (this entity)

 #### Properties